apalache-mc/apalache/docs/src/apalache/running.md

 the file name of the specification, using the following convention `yyyy-MM-ddTHH-mm-ss_<UNIQUEID>`.

 For an example, consider using the default location of the `run-dir` for a run of Apalache on a spec named `test.tla`.
-This will create a directory structuring matching following pattern:
+This will create a directory structuring matching the following pattern:

 ```
 ./_apalache-out/